 • Modern naval air defense systems are mainly intended for combating anti-ship missiles with low EPR, this predetermines the installation of two types of radars on ships: three-coordinate long-range radars for volume search and short-range X-band radars for fire control.

-• To combat aviation armed rocket launcher achieved at modern frigates missile range of 150-160 km is already insufficient, given the development of aviation radars, as well as aircraft AWACS.
+• To combat the aircraft of armed anti-ship missiles, the range of 150-160 km achieved on modern frigates is already insufficient, taking into account the development of aviation radars, as well as AWACS aircraft.

 • X-band radars provide greater accuracy of guidance missiles and multi-channel, but have a relatively small detection range.